JohannesVC/notebooks/README.md

 # Welcome to My GitHub Portfolio

-Explore my year-long journey in Data Science and Natural Language Processing (NLP) through this collection of Jupyter Notebooks.
+Here I present my year-long journey in Data Science and Natural Language Processing (NLP) in a collection of Jupyter Notebooks.

-They reflect my efforts in working with complex data into meaningful insights and engaging visualizations.
+They reflect my efforts in working with complex data into meaningful insights and engaging visualizations, tables and wordclouds.

 ## 1. My Data Science Journey: Delivering Impactful Insights